Lights of the Lakes: A Photographic Tour of Great Lakes Lighthouses

 Tuesday, June 6, 2:00 p.m. @ Heritage Senior Living Elm Grove

 Celebrate the picturesque beauty of our Great Lakes, as photographer Phil Block presents a guided tour of the lighthouses of Lakes Superior and Michigan.
 Learn about the history of these beacons of the sea, famous Great Lakes shipwrecks, and the importance of maritime shipping to the region.
 This free program will be taking place at Heritage Senior Living in Elm Grove (800 W. Wall St.), and is open to the public.
-Registration is required and will begin at the library in early May.
+Registration with the library beginning May 15.
+Space is limited.